gayatrik26/gayatrik26/README.md

 - 👨‍💻 All of my projects are available at [My Portfolio](https://gayatrik26.github.io/My_portfolio/).

-- 💞️ I’m looking to collaborate on HTML and CSS related projects.
+- 💞️ I’m looking to collaborate on JavaScript projects.

 - 📫 How to reach me Linkedln:- www.linkedin.com/in/aditya-gupta-371646215